oroinc/documentation/user/back-office/reports-segments/segments.rst

    .. image:: /user/img/reports/list_columns.png
       :alt: Illustrate the Designer section on the create segment page

-   In order to add a column to the grid:
+   To add a column to the grid:

       a) Choose a field from the drop-down in the **Column** section.